 2021 is shaping up to be an exciting and significant year for brands, with many needing to evolve to meet the changing shifts in our online behaviours.
-From the way we interact with businesses, to how we consume content, the pandemic has changed everything and delivered plenty of challenges that brands now need to step up and address.
+From the way we interact with businesses, to how we consume content, the pandemic has changed everything and posed new challenges for technical branding.

 In our current ‘Zoom/Teams’ culture brand needs to stay connected on an emotional level with customers.
 During the first UK lockdown, 1 in 5 remote workers said they struggled with loneliness, so building more emotional connections through your brand is becoming vital.
 You might not be able to meet your customers in person, but you still want to give them that welcoming feel when they visit your website or LinkedIn page.

 One way to achieve this is by introducing more people imagery throughout your online channels.
 This adds more interaction and connection to your brand and influences customers to feel more positive emotions when considering your business and its offerings.
-You could add more people imagery on your hero/header images, team pages or on your blog articles.
+To add to your overall technical branding, you could add more people imagery on your hero/header images, team pages or on your blog articles.

 More people imagery can also be included throughout your other supporting online channels, such as your LinkedIn or Twitter branding or even your email signatures to help customers and prospects put a face to the name.